canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

       --security-list-ids <nodes-seclist-ocid>
       ...

-  # Optionally, create a control plane subnet
-  # and a service load balancer subnet
+Similarly, create a control plane subnet and a service load balancer subnet.

 Create the OKE cluster
 ~~~~~~~~~~~~~~~~~~~~~~~

-To create the OKE cluster, you will need to provide the compartment ID, the VCN OCID, and optionally, the subnets for the control plane and service load balancer.
+To create the OKE cluster, you will need to provide the compartment ID, the VCN OCID, and the subnets for the control plane and service load balancer.
 For more details on cluster creation, please refer to the Oracle documentation on `creating a cluster`_.

 The following command will create the OKE cluster.